 Challenge #2 - Getting your data connected and flowing

-So if you have data in silos across two, three, or eight different systems that barely talk to one another, you'll get nowhere.
-You can't put personalization into action if your data isn’t capable of “talking” to the relevant smart analytics and data modeling tool.
-Without centralizing your information and/or integrating your systems, you're left blind.
+If you have data in silos across two, three, or eight different systems that barely "talk" to one another, you'll get nowhere.

 Challenge #3 - Integrating continuous improvement